UN calls for inquiry after Gaza's most violent day in 4 years

 "This tragedy underlines the urgency of revitalizing the peace process aiming at creating the conditions for a return to meaningful negotiations for a peaceful solution that will allow Palestinians and Israelis to live side by side peacefully and in security," Guterres was reported as saying.

-Funerals were expected to be held Saturday for those killed when thousands of Palestinians marched to Gaza's border with Israel a day earlier.
+Funerals are being held Saturday for those killed when thousands of Palestinians marched to Gaza's border with Israel a day earlier.

-The "Land Day" march was held to mark the killing of six Arab Israelis during 1976 demonstrations against Israeli confiscations of Palestinian land.
+The first in a series of protests planned through mid-May, Friday marked Land Day, when Palestinian land was confiscated by Israel in 1976.

-Friday quickly turned into the bloodiest day in Gaza since the 2014 war as Palestinian protesters and Israeli military clashed along the fence.
+The day quickly turned into the bloodiest day in Gaza since the 2014 war as Palestinian protesters and Israeli military clashed along the fence.

-A spokesman for Palestinian Ministry of Health officials told CNN that they were already running out of essential emergency medicine and blood for transfusions due to the high number of injured.
+A spokesman for the Palestinian Ministry of Health told CNN that doctors were already running out of essential emergency medicine and blood for transfusions due to the high number of injured.

-Soon after the demonstrations started, the UN report said, "(T)he situation turned deadly in several spots."
+Soon after the demonstrations started, the UN report said that "the situation turned deadly in several spots."

 "Some of the casualties were reportedly the result of live ammunition used by Israeli security forces during the March.
 Other casualties followed armed clashes between Palestinians and Israeli security forces, including the shelling of a Hamas observation point," the United Nations said.